theoBLT/indonesian/src/markdown/why.md

 ### Why record all the words you learn this way?

 I don't remember what I don't write, and am a very visual person.
-This site is a forcing function to remember what I've learned.
+This site is an elegant forcing function to remember what I've learned.

 ### But really, why?